Preparing for camp

 - Upon arrival to camp, staff members will direct you to where to go to check in.

-- Once parked campers and parents will be greeted by a staff member who will tell campers about their cabin leader and their cabin assignment.
+- Campers and parents will be greeted by a staff member who will tell campers about their cabin leader and their cabin assignment.
 Staff members will confirm any dietary information as well as any registration information including fees that have yet to be paid.

-- Staff members will collect camp store money, photo money, and summer offering money if it has not already been deposited.
-If it has been deposited online already, campers and parents can allocate the money and tell the staff member how they would like any leftover store money to be returned to them.
+- Staff members will also ask parents and campers how they would like any leftover store money to be returned to them.

 - Campers who pass their health screening will proceed to their living space.
-Staff will help them unload their belongings, disinfect luggage, and move into their living space.
+Staff will help them unload their belongings and help them move into their living space.

-- Parents are asked to say goodbyes at their vehicles.
+- Adults are asked to say goodbyes at the cabin door or their vehicles if they choose that option.

 To ensure your child’s safety, our policy requires that all youth campers be signed out by a person designated during the registration process.
 If you need to change the person you designated, email email@example.com from the email we have listed for your family.